Types of Home Care

 - Dementia care: Dementia not only affects a person’s ability to remember experiences or people, but also how to complete simple tasks.
 Our specially trained memory care experts will develop a unique plan that can be modified as the disease progresses or skills change.

 - Care for chronic conditions: Managed or treatable conditions like diabetes or cancer or degenerative disorders—for example, ALS (Lou Gehrig’s disease), Parkinson’s disease, arthritis, or multiple sclerosis (MS)—can often make even simple activities difficult.
 Our caregivers will help your loved one retain as much independence as possible as they receive aid in daily tasks and customize care plans to change with the needs of our clients.

-- Hospital discharge care: Next steps and recovery time following a procedure or surgery can vary, whether a person has undergone joint replacement, been treated for pneumonia or heart issues, or given birth.
-Homewatch CareGivers understands these setbacks and can provide assistance and guidance as needed.
+- Hospital discharge care: Hospital discharge care: Next steps and recovery time following a procedure or surgery can vary, whether a person has undergone joint replacement, been treated for pneumonia or heart issues, or experienced childbirth.
+Homewatch CareGivers understands and can provide assistance and guidance as needed.

 - Care for all ages**: As much as you would like to, you cannot always be home for a sick child, pregnant spouse, or bedridden parent.
 Regardless of the life situation you’re experiencing, rest assured that our caregivers are trained to help people of all ages.

 - Respite care: If you are the primary caregiver to an elder or disabled loved one, you may need a short break from time to time.
 Our caregivers can provide temporary short-term care while you tend to your own health and well-being.

 We also offer senior transportation services, companion care, and more, from a few hours once a week to 24-hour, around-the-clock care.